-Table 1.1 includes data regarding community-based learning courses the Richard M. Fairbanks School of Public Health offered during the 2014-2015 academic year, as well as the previous two years.
+Table 1.1 includes data regarding community-based learning courses Lilly Family School of Philanthropy offered during the 2014-2015 academic year, as well as the previous year.
 Figure 1.1 illustrates the trend of these numbers compared to the prior academic year.